testdouble/test_data/README.md

 ### Are you sure I should commit these SQL dumps?
 They're way too big!

-If the dump files generated by `test_data:dump` are absolutely massive, consider the cause:
+If the dump files generated by `test_data:dump` seem massive, consider the
+cause:

 1. If you inadvertently created more data than necessary, you might consider resetting (or rolling back) your changes and making another attempt at